Helmholtz Resonator

 Put the values in the form of :

 This transform produces a mirror copy of the frequencies.
-These extra frequencies are the signal's negative frequency components, and we omit them.
+These extra frequencies are the signal's negative frequency components and can be omitted.

 Take the first elements from the spectrum: